Estelle Chisholm Ward

-Estelle Chisholm Ward (June 18, 1875 – December 9, 1946) was an Oklahoma teacher, journalist and magazine publisher.
+Estelle Chisholm Ward (June 18, 1875 – December 9, 1946) was a Chickasaw teacher, journalist, and magazine publisher from Oklahoma.
 She was active in politics both civic and tribal and was elected as county treasurer of Johnston County, Oklahoma.
-Ward was the first woman to represent the Chickasaw Nation as a delegate to Washington, D.C.
+Ward was the first woman to represent the Chickasaw Nation as a delegate to Washington, DC.

 Early life

 Estelle Chisholm was born on June 18, 1875, in Chism, in the Chickasaw Nation of Indian Territory to Julia Ann (née McLish) and William Chisholm.
 The town was founded and named after her father.
 Her grandfather was Jesse Chisholm a mixed-blood Cherokee-Scottish trader, after whom the Chisholm Trail was named.
 Her mother's parents were Ginny "Gincy" (née Colbert) and George Frazier McLish, who were of Chickasaw and Scottish descent.
 By her father's first wife, Hester Butler Cochran, she had a half-sister, Caroline, as well as seven full siblings: Eliza, Angeline, Mary V., Alice, Cora Ann, Julia Ann and William Jr.

 Chisholm attended the Bloomfield Academy and after graduating, taught in the school for a couple of years.
 She then attended Kidd College in Sherman, Texas, from 1894 to 1895, before moving to Bowling Green, Kentucky, to attend Potter College.